 Dr. Georgia Pomaki is the leader of our mental health specialists at Manulife and an Instructor at Pacific Coast University for Workplace Health Sciences.
-She’s a clinical psychologist by training and has a PhD in occupational mental health.
+She has a PhD in workplace mental health.
 She is a Certified Disability Management Professional (CDMP) and at Manulife she leads the development, testing and implementation of best practices for the management of mental health disability claims.
 Georgia also focuses on mental health prevention and helping employees and organizations become stronger.

 Prior to Manulife, she worked at the Occupational Health and Safety Agency for Healthcare in BC and the University of British Columbia as a researcher in workplace mental health.
 She’s a lead author of the Best Practices for Return-to-Work/Stay-at-Work Interventions for Workers with Mental Health Conditions.

 Manulife is not responsible for the availability or content of external websites.